ybsung/front-end/learning/react-native/use-create-react-native-app-to-set-up-a-simple-react-native-app.md

 # Use create-react-native-app to Set Up a Simple React Native App

-This repo contains notes from the course on Egghead.io
+This repo contains notes from Bram Borggreve's course on Egghead.io
 https://egghead.io/lessons/use-create-react-native-app-to-set-up-a-simple-react-native-app

 ## Note